Why it has to be Argyll and the Isles for wild camping in Scotland!

-Argyll and the inner hebrides is and give you a truly memorable experience.
 Explore Scottish places that are remote, secluded, unspoiled and wild.
 If you are a lover of space for calm and solitude or to have an exhilarating adventure, it's all here for you on the west coast of Scotland, in abundance.

 Go island hopping, walk in the wilderness, breathe pure air, watch magnificent sunsets and see starry skies that will take your breath away.
 You’ll also discover incredible wildlife, a rich Highland history and fabulous local food.
 Dine on the freshest seafood and savour some of the world’s most famous Scotch whiskies.

 Argyll and the Isles is a glorious coastal region of glittering sea lochs, islands, hills and glens just waiting to be explored.
-It’s divided into nine areas, each with a distinctive character and offering a unique experience.
+It’s divided into core areas, each with a distinctive character and offering a unique experience.

 The most westerly of the Inner Hebridean islands, Tiree and Coll sit far out in the Atlantic Ocean.